appressoas/django_cradmin/docs/cradmin_listbuilder_guide/listbuilder_template/template_footer.rst

 ======
 Footer
 ======
-If you want to add a template footer you have to create a class which inheris from the CRadmin class :class:`django_cradmin.crfooter.AbstractFooter` and say which template you want to use.
+If you want to add a template footer you have to create a class which inherits from the CRadmin class :class:`django_cradmin.crfooter.AbstractFooter` and say which template you want to use.
 Next you need to tell the CRadmin instance to use the new footer class by adding its name to the variable ``footer_renderable_class``.
 The method ``get_footer_renderable`` in a CRadmin instance defaults to the value of ``footer_renderable_class``.
 Finally